jameslikeslinux/duplog/README.md

 Duplog will deduplicate messages from multiple similar streams.
 This can be used to take syslog messages from multiple redundant rsyslog servers, strip out duplicates between the streams, and produce a complete record of log messages for an application like Splunk.

 ## Building ##
 You need Apache Ant and a Java JDK installed.
-Then run
+Then run:

     % ant

 to fetch all of the project's dependencies and compile the source.
-An executable jar file can be built with
+An executable jar file can be built with:

     % ant jar